N-Channel IGBT

 Off-state voltage for timing and losses data —

-Closed state voltage for rise and fall times
+closed voltage for rise and fall time

 Details